 - If any damage happens during your event, you or your group are responsible.
 That includes any and all damages to the facilities, equipment or property, including the costs of all labor, materials, and supplies to repair or replace the damage

-- Profit.
+- Activities for Profit.
 Advance ticket sales or admission charges to private events are permitted, however you can not charge admission at the door.
 The exchange of goods or services in library meeting rooms is generally prohibited, though exceptions may be made by the Library Director or designee

 - Safety.
 Users must take all necessary precautions to ensure the safety and well-being of all activity participants